sureshvenkatesan/jas_helm_install/README.md

 ```

-#### How do I find the jfrog/platform char version that will be used ?
+#### How do I find the latest version of charts that will be used ?
 ```
 helm search repo jfrog/jfrog-platform --versions |  head -n 2
 helm search repo jfrog/artifactory --versions |  head -n 2